 The ICE LAW Project began with an inaugral workshop, International Law, State Sovereignty, and the Ice-Land-Water interface, in June 2014.
 Just one year later, we secured an International Networks Programme Grant from the Leverhulme Trust to expand the Project’s connections through a series of collaborative meetings.
 Between 2016 and 2019, we will host a variety of workshops, conference sessions, roundtables and talking circles throughout the UK and the Arctic Nations.

 Highlights from 2016 included a Talking Circle on Local Engagement in Search and Rescue at Sand Point, Alaska.
-In 2017, we have thus far held meetings in Rovaniemi, Halifax, Durham and Amsterdam.
+In 2017, we have thus far held meetings in Rovaniemi, Halifax, Durham, Amsterdam and Warwick.
 We also sponsored sessions at ICASS and NGM.

 Please explore these pages to find out more about the development of the Project.